-As Consumers, how often do we measure the value of a product by the amount of stuff it offers?
+As Consumers, how often do we measure the value of a product by the amount of features it offers?

-As Product Makers, how often do our Companies measure our progress by the amount of stuff we produce?
+As Product Makers, how often do our Companies measure our progress by the amount of features we produce?

-It’s common for Companies to mistake making stuff with making progress.
-But stuff is not a real measure of value.
+It’s common for Companies to mistake making features with making progress.
+But features are not a real measure of value.
 Features can be finished, and delivered, and work perfectly, but still not provide any value.

 One fundamental problem of this output-based planning is that it makes it hard to prioritize work. …